Sameertahir024/javascript-oop-interview-questions/README.md

 person.greet(); // Output: Hello, John
 ```
-## Constructor Function
+**Constructor Function**

-Definition: A constructor function is a template for creating multiple objects with the same properties and methods.
+A constructor function is a template for creating multiple objects with the same properties and methods.
 It uses the function keyword and can be instantiated using the new keyword.
 ```javascript
 function Person(name, age) {
     this.name = name;